jopaik/network_demos/network_snow/README.md

 9. Verify the closed incident in the Workflow
 10. Verify SNOW and search for the closed incident "ticket"
 11. Verify the login banner on rtr1
+## CMDB and Dynamic Inventory Source with SNOW
+1. launch the Network-CMDB-Update launch template
+2. update snow inventory source and sync
+3. validate rtr1 host in inventory
+4. luanch Network-SNOW-Facts template that uses the SNOW dynamic inventory

 # Network SNOW